DeclanJonathanRoutledge/DeclanRoutledgeBBC/README.md

 - 👋 Hi, I’m @DeclanRoutledgeBBC
-- 👀 I’m interested in learning Scala
+-  I’m Junior Software Engineer
+- 👀interested in becoming a better developer and human.
+- Let me know if you can help with either...